itujono/interactive/README.md

 ### Real-time Scene Control

-- Multiple interactive scenes (Space, Flow Field, Garden)
+- Multiple interactive scenes (Space, Flow Field, Garden, and more to come)
 - Real-time synchronization between control and display interfaces
 - Lazy-loaded scene components for optimal performance
 - Toast notifications for scene changes and sync events